3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ```

-For **methods evaluation** tasks, run `evaluation.py`, you can change the parameter the same as `compressor.py`, and easily change the dataset or add more datasets you want by following the format in `evaluation.py`.

-> Hint: Please do remember to fill in your Huggingface Tokens and API keys for OpenAI.
+> Hint: Please do remember to fill in your Huggingface Tokens and API keys for OpenAI in pctoolkit/runners.py.
 (You can also change the urls if you are using other APIs for OpenAI)

 # Reference